NextNewLine/nnl-browser/README.md

 ### An easy to use headless browser, good for testing

-Currently three browsers are supported:
+Currently these browsers are supported:

 * [Puppeteer](https://pptr.dev/) - a headless chromium controller
 * [Remote control](#remote-control) - control any browser or webview in real-time